davetcc/tcMenuController/README.md

 You must not build an application called embedCONTROL, with any of the logos, or any variation of that name that is deployed to an App Store or for public deployment, however you are free to build using any name that you own.

+### Support

+Obviously, this project allows you to build a very complex Xamarin UI that can be deployed to various App stores.
+However, as a general rule **no commerical support will be offered without a support contract**.

 Please leave all test to here entact in any forks.

+---

 This repo contains the embedCONTROL components for the .NET framework, including an API and several helpers that can build a UI and handle connectivity.